travelgateX/documentation-site/content/getting-started/quickstart.md

 ## Four steps to using our API

 If you're ready to start searching for a hotel, getting a quote and booking it right away, try out the TravelgateX API by following the steps below:
-STEP 1: Get to know our APIs.
-Read through our documentation and test some sample calls in our API Playground.
+<p><strong>STEP 1:</strong> Get to know our APIs.
+Read through our documentation and test some sample calls in our <a href="https://docs.travelgatex.com/getting-started/playground/">API Playground</a>.</p>

-STEP 2: Sign an agreement with hotel suppliers to be using their booking databases.
+<p><strong>STEP 2:</strong> Sign an agreement with hotel suppliers to be using their booking databases.</p>

-STEP 3: Sign up for TravelgateX API access.
-Send us an email and tell us who you are and which hotel suppliers you are working with.
+<p><strong>STEP 3:</strong> Sign up for TravelgateX API access. <a href="https://www.travelgatex.com/contact">Send us an email</a> and tell us who you are and which hotel suppliers you are working with.
 TravelgateX works with over 600 suppliers, and we are the first certified partner to work with Expedia.
-We will send you a welcome pack with your login details and further guides on how to make your first integration.
+We will send you a welcome pack with your login details and further guides on how to make your first integration.</p>

-STEP 4: Start generating new business!
-Read through our integration guides and start integrating our HotelX API into your booking applications.
+<p><strong>STEP 4:</strong> Start generating new business!
+Read through our integration guides and start integrating our <a href="https://docs.travelgatex.com/hotelx/">HotelX API</a> into your booking applications.</p>

-BONUS STEP: Travelgate is using one of the latest and most advanced API technologies, GraphQL.
+<p><strong>BONUS STEP:</strong> Travelgate is using one of the latest and most advanced API technologies, GraphQL.
 It is quick to learn and immensely powerful.
-Check out our free GraphQL guides to learn more about this cutting edge technology.
+Check out our <a href="https://docs.travelgatex.com/learning-graphql/">free GraphQL guides</a> to learn more about this cutting edge technology.</p>

 ### Join the TravelgateX partner program